 - tea tree oil to reduce inflammation

 - vitamin D to cut down on redness and inflammation

-Psoriasis shampoos are a popular home treatment.
-While you can get medicated shampoos from a doctor, there are many over-the-counter products that can reduce your symptoms without a prescription.
+Psoriasis shampoos are another popular home treatment.
+While you can get medicated shampoos from a doctor, there are many over-the-counter products that can reduce your symptoms too.

 - witch hazel